Henry Ezriel: Training and contributions

 Having taken a medical degree from Vienna, Ezriel emigrated to England, to work post-war alongside W. R. Bion as consultant psychiatrist to the Tavistock.
 There he developed his method of psychoanalytic group work, expounded in a series of articles in the fifties, and through his personal teaching thereafter.
 His non-directive approached centred on group tensions expressed in the here and now, and on transferences between members, and between members and the group.

 Ezriel influentially proposed using what he called a “three part interpretation”, including the three key areas of adaptation, desire and anxiety.
 He highlighted the patient's required or conformist relationship to the group, which was seen as a defence against the wished-for relationship, a defence in turn driven by fear of an imagined catastrophic relationship.
 His associate David Malan would simplify Ezriel's formulations into his so-called 'triangle of conflict'.

-Criticisms of Ezriel's approach included the way his minimalist interventions tended to promote an image of the omniscient therapist, as well as a feeling that individual patients were being neglected by comparison with the group as a whole.
-As one of his students I would like to state that he was the first to put order in my psychoanalytic thinking, both in individual as well as in group psychotherapy/psychoanalysis. it sais at another place that he was a kleinian analyst.
-I know from Ezriel that he was not, that in his teaching he refused to talk about or hear of ideas that preceded Freud.
-I also do not accept the criticit against him about allianating.individual patients in his way of doing group therapy.
-To the best of his ability he included each individual's contribution to integrate the group interpretation.
-When I visited him for the last time, he had unfortunately suffered a stoke prevented him from enjoying the book by one of Israel's beterr painters I had brought him.